raspberrypilearning/i-made-you-a-book/en/step_3.md

 --- task ---

-**Debug:** You might find some bugs in your code that you need to fix.
+**Debug:** You might find some bugs in your project that you need to fix.
 Here are some common bugs:

 --- collapse ---